NecroSama8/EconMF/README.md

 # EconMF [Under development] [No release yet]
 The largest and most complex economic system created using the Mineflow v3.3.0 for PMMP 5.

+**Note: If you want to edit the configurations, I recommend you first see the _econfig.yml_ example left in the repository**

 # Features
 - Easy to use either by commands or forms.
 - Configuration file that stores the data.